Skip to content

 MySpace’s office in Beverly Hills.
 Photographed on April 21, 2007, by user Coolcaesar, src. wikimedia.org

 In April of 2008 Facebook succeeded in pushing its traffic rating beyond what MySpace was registering.
-Ever since then MySpace has been unable to compete with the social media rival.
-A number of factors are the reference when the former executives discuss the downfall of the site.
+Ever since then MySpace has been unable to compete with its social media rival.
+A number of factors are referenced when the former executives discuss the downfall of the site.

-MySpace was dedicated to developing everything on their own, rejecting other material from other developers.
-This meant that MySpace was not able to quickly keep up with design elements that users were demanding, and the lack of new features and content made them appear outdated.
+MySpace was dedicated to developing everything on its own, rejecting other material from other developers.
+This meant that MySpace was not able to quickly keep up with the design elements that users were demanding, and the lack of new features and content made them appear outdated.

 Hackers targeted MySpace, along with phishing scams, malware, and spam.
 MySpace programmers were unable to protect their users from these things, making the online community inhospitable and unattractive to younger members whose parents were monitoring their activity online.